Six centuries of history

 The Dressing Room

 Have you ever imagined yourself as Lord or Lady of the Regency, channelling your own Elizabeth Bennet in an empire line dress?
-Visit Lyme’s Wardrobe Department the beautiful during your visit and transform yourself into a real-life Edwardian.
+Visit Lyme’s Wardrobe Department during your visit and then take the air around the courtyard and garden, or enjoy a Regency afternoon tea in the Salting Room and Wyatt Garden.
 With costumes for visitors of all ages, the whole family can join in.